AIA A101 Explained for ARE 5.0

 Liquidated damages

-If the contractor fails to achieve substantial completion by the contract date, liquidated damages may apply.
-The daily rate is set in A101 — this is a pre-agreed amount, not a penalty, and must be reasonable and reflect actual anticipated losses.
+If included in the agreement and the contractor fails to achieve substantial completion by the contract date, liquidated damages may apply.
+The daily rate is set in A101 — this is a pre-agreed estimate of actual losses, not a penalty.

 How A101 relates to A201

 A101 and A201 are designed to work together.
 A101 is the agreement — it names the parties, sets the price, and establishes the schedule.
 A201 is the rulebook — it defines rights, responsibilities, and procedures.
-A101 expressly incorporates A201, meaning every clause of A201 becomes part of the owner-contractor contract automatically.
+A101 expressly incorporates A201, meaning A201 is incorporated by reference and forms part of the Contract Documents, subject to any modifications or supplementary conditions.

 On the ARE, questions often test whether candidates understand which document governs a specific situation.
 As a rule: if it involves money, schedule, or the contract sum — look to A101.
 If it involves authority, process, or dispute resolution — look to A201.